wavefrontHQ/docs/pages/doc/tutorial_getting_started.md

     1. Click the **Intro: Sample Cluster Metrics** dashboard link.

         ![sample_cluster](images/sample_cluster.png)

         The dashboard defines two variables—Availability Zone (az) and Environment (env)—that can be used in queries to filter metrics for specific classes of sources.

 1. Open a chart in the Intro: Sample Cluster Metrics dashboard:
-    1. Click the **App Server** button to jump to the App Servers section:
+    1. Click the **App Servers** button to jump to the App Servers section:

        ![app_servers](images/app_servers.png)